King meets ‘hero’ survivors of Manchester synagogue attack

 “I can’t tell you how sad I am,” the King told the group, which included the synagogue’s chairman Alan Levy, who helped to barricade the door, and its president Hilary Foxler.

+Charles later thanked the emergency services who responded to the incident, described as a “challenging day from all agencies’ point of view,” by Tom Weate, group manager for Greater Manchester Fire and Rescue Service.

-When the attack began, Adrian Daulby, 53, leapt from his seat in the synagogue to block the doors of the Jewish holy place as knife-wielding Al-Shamie, 35, tried to get in to attack worshippers.
+When the attack began, Adrian Daulby, 53, leapt from his seat in the synagogue to block the doors of the synagogue as knife-wielding Al-Shamie, 35, tried to get in to attack worshippers.

-Melvin Cravitz, 66, was killed along with Mr Daulby, as the attack unfolded on Yom Kippur, the most holy day in the Jewish calendar, with many worshippers inside the synagogue in Crumpsall, north Manchester.
+Melvin Cravitz, 66, was killed with Mr Daulby, as the attack unfolded on Yom Kippur, the most holy day in the Jewish calendar, as many worshipped inside the synagogue in Crumpsall, north Manchester.

 He said afterwards: “Three weeks ago I saw the worst of humanity, but since then you do absolutely see the best, and there’s a lot of good people out there.”

-Charles was making his first appearance at an official engagement since Prince Andrew’s decision to relinquish his titles left the King’s brother under intense public scrutiny.
+Charles was making his first official engagement since Prince Andrew’s decision to relinquish his titles.

-Andrew attempted to draw a line after years of controversy, following allegations he sexually abused Virgina Guiffre, by giving up his dukedom and other honours on Friday ahead of the publication of Ms Guiffre’s posthumous memoirs.
+Andrew attempted to draw a line after years of controversy, following allegations he sexually abused Virginia Giuffre, by giving up his dukedom and other honours on Friday, ahead of the publication of Ms Giuffre’s posthumous memoirs.

 The prince vehemently denied the allegations.

+“He was so nice and so humble.
+He said to me ‘If I can help in a small way, to help your community, then it makes me happy’, and I said ‘you don’t realise your majesty how big it is for us and how much you’re helping us’.”

+A Buckingham Palace spokesperson said: “This is the King continuing with duty and service in his longstanding mission to bring communities together particularly in times of challenge, and hopes very much that the focus will be on the community impacted rather than any other matters.”

-Later, Charles crossed the city to visit the headquarters of Greater Manchester Police (GMP), greeted on arrival by Sir Stephen Watson, the chief constable, and Andy Burnham, Mayor of Greater Manchester.
+Later, Charles crossed the city to visit the headquarters of Greater Manchester Police (GMP), and was greeted by Sir Stephen Watson, the chief constable, and Andy Burnham, mayor of Greater Manchester.

-Charles held a private meeting with the police chief and some of the first responders on the day of the synagogue attack, before meeting more 999 workers who responded on the day.
+Charles held a private meeting with the police chief and some of the emergency services personnel on the day of the synagogue attack, before meeting more 999 workers who responded on the day.

-The royal visitor spent around 30 minutes chatting to police, fire and ambulance crew who were on duty on the day, telling each group: “Thank you for your fantastic response.”
+He spent about 30 minutes chatting to police, fire and ambulance crew who were on duty on the day, telling each group: “Thank you for your fantastic response.”

-He also spent a moment talking to the police dog handler of Jimmy, a seven-year-old springador – a half-springer, half-Labrador police explosives sniffer dog.

-Caroline Lloyd, the national interoperability officer (NILO) from North West Ambulance Service (NWAS), who attended the scene to help co-ordinate the emergency response, said: “It was a real pleasure to meet His Majesty today, it’s really kind of lifted our spirits up after a really difficult incident and hopefully lifted the spirits of the community he visited earlier.

-Tom Weate, group manager for Greater Manchester Fire and Rescue Service (GMFRS), who took command of the fire response to the incident, said: ”I think the last few weeks has been a challenge for not only the community, but all agencies involved.
+Tom Weate, group manager for Greater Manchester Fire and Rescue Service (GMFRS), who took command of the fire response, said: ”I think the last few weeks has been a challenge for not only the community, but all agencies involved.

 “It was a challenging day from all agencies’ point of view.
 It’s not something you expect to come to work for.”